jmgandarias/industrial_informatics/docs/microcontrollers_programming/arduino_esp32_core/README.md

 ## Timers

 In this course you'll need to program hardware timers.
-Although the functionalities when using API 2.x or 3.x are the same, the code sintaxis and structure changes a bit.
+Although the functionalities when using the API versions 2.x or 3.x are basically the same, the code sintaxis and structure changes a bit.

 ### Using Arduino ESP32 core 2.x